gerardroche/sublime-goto-definition-split/README.md

 A Sublime Text plugin to goto definition in a split group instead of tab.

+**This plugin overrides Sublime Text's Goto Definition in side-by-side key bindings so the side-by-side is in a group instead of a tab.**

 ## Installation

 **Pending availability in Package Control.**